WAP (song): Synopsis

 The video shows Cardi B and Megan walking through a colorful mansion.
-Cardi B and Megan open the video in the mansion hallway, wearing custom Nicolas Jebran dresses, opera gloves, and matching updos.
+Cardi B and Megan open the video in the mansion hallway, wearing custom dresses, opera gloves, and matching updos.
 During Cardi B's first verse they also appear in a snake-filled room.
 For this transition, the door knocker comes alive as a snake and eats the camera.
-The next scene shows both rappers in a green and purple room wearing Thierry Mugler outfits, composed of a corset bodice, mesh tights and sleeves, with Megan performing her first verse.
-Kylie Jenner then walks through to a hallway to where Cardi B is.
-For her second verse, Cardi B appears in a leopard-themed room, wearing a matching long-sleeved bodysuit with cut-outs in the front and pasties, also by Mugler, with leopards surrounding her.
-Megan appears in a white tiger-themed bathroom with white tigers around her in a black-and-white Juraj Zigman garment.
-The pool scene includes a dance routine choreographed by JaQuel Knight and performed by both artists.
-In addition to Jenner, the video includes cameos from Normani, Rosalía, Latto, Rubi Rose, and Sukihana.
+The next scene shows both rappers in a green and purple room wearing matching bodysuits, composed of a corset bodice, mesh tights and sleeves, with Megan performing her first verse.

+During a break in the music, Kylie Jenner strides down the hallway in a leopard-print bodysuit and cape.
+She opens the door to a leopard-themed room where Cardi B performs her second verse surrounded by leopards, wearing a matching bodysuit and pasties.
+Megan appears in a white tiger-themed bathroom with white tigers around her.
+The two rappers reunite in a shallow pool for a choreographed scene.
+The video ends with cameos from Normani, Rosalía, Latto, Rubi Rose, and Sukihana.